George Holland (actor): Poverty, death and remembrance

 George Holland was the father of a number of children.
 He is sometimes called "the Elder" to distinguish him from his son.
 He was the father to Joseph Holland, Edmund Milton Holland, and Kate Holland.
 He lived in poverty near the end of his life, and his death was expected.
 He died on 20 December 1870, at No. 309 Third Avenue, New York, aged 79.

 His remains were not accepted at the church of the Rev. Dr. William T. Sabine, who refused to allow the funeral of an actor at his church.
 Dr. Sabine advised the family of Holland that "there is a little church around the corner where they do that sort of thing," meaning the Church of the Transfiguration, in East Twenty-ninth Street.
 It indeed remains a legend of an American story.
 As Joseph Jefferson famously known as Rip Van Winkle declared "All hail to the church around the corner."
 Mark Twain slammed Rev. Dr. Sabine in his writings.

+Holland is interred in Cypress Hills Cemetery, Brooklyn, New York, in the American Dramatic Fund Association Plot.